-If the signal source for the A/D Converter is not a low impedance source, it will have to be buffered or inaccurate conversion results may occur.
-It is also recommended that a filter be used to eliminate any signals that may be aliased back in to the conversion results.
-This is illustrated in Figure 6-3 below where an op amp is used to drive, filter, and gain the analog input of the MCP3002.
-This amplifier provides a low impedance output for the converter input and a low-pass filter, which eliminates unwanted high-frequency noise.
+If the signal source for the A/D converter is not a low-impedance source, it will have to be buffered or inaccurate conversion results may occur.
+It is also recommended that a filter be used to eliminate any signals that may be aliased back into the conversion results.
+This is illustrated in Figure 6-3 below where an op amp is used to drive the analog input of the MCP3202.
+This amplifier provides a low-impedance output for the converter input and a low-pass filter, which eliminates unwanted high frequency noise.

-Low-pass (anti-aliasing) filters can be designed using Microchip's interactive FilterLab® software.
-FilterLab will calculate capacitor and resistors values, as well as, determine the number of poles that are required for the application.
-For more information on filtering signals, see the application note AN699 "Anti-Aliasing Analog Filters for Data Acquisition Systems."
+Low-pass (anti-aliasing) filters can be designed using Microchip's interactive FilterLab[®] software.
+FilterLab will calculate capacitor and resistor values, as well as, determine the number of poles that are required for the application.
+For more information on filtering signals, see the application note AN699 "Anti-Aliasing Analog Filters for Data Acquisition Systems".